-Funds are phased According to the agreement, an initial £100 million will be provided in the 5 years over the coming from April 2015, split into 5 equal payments.
-An additional £400 million will also be 10-15 years available depending on the impacts identified from the initial investments - this will be split into two tranches of £200 million, the first available from April 2020 while the second will be from April 2025.
+Funds are phased According to the agreement, an initial £100 million will be provided in the 5 years from April 2015, split into 5 equal payments.
+An additional £400 million will also be available depending on the impacts identified from the initial investments - this will be split into two tranches of £200 million, the first available from April 2020 while the second will be from April 2025.
 With local partners also committed to providing a further £500m from other sources such as developer contributions, this represents a total potential investment of £1 billion in local infrastructure.